Sri Lanka country brief

-Two-way trade is growing steadily following the signing of the Australia — Sri Lanka Trade and Investment Framework Arrangement (TIFA) in 2017.
-The TIFA deepens economic cooperation between Australia and Sri Lanka through establishing the Joint Trade and Investment Committee (JTC).
-The JTC is used to strengthen our economic relationship and address market access and investment facilitation issues, making it easier for Sri Lankan and Australian businesses to trade and invest with one another.
+The 2017 Australia-Sri Lanka Trade and Investment Framework Arrangement (TIFA) advances economic cooperation between Australia and Sri Lanka.
+Under TIFA, the Joint Trade and Investment Committee (JTC) strengthens our economic relationship, including facilitating market access and investment.
+This makes it easier for Australian and Sri Lankan businesses to trade and invest with each other.

-Education plays a significant role in Australia’s bilateral relationship with Sri Lanka.
-Many Sri Lankan students opt to study in Australia.
-In 2018, 11,000 Sri Lankans were studying in Australian schools while there are around 23 Australian education providers active in Sri Lanka (including one with an on-site campus).
-The majority of Australian providers in Sri Lanka offer higher education courses or university preparation courses.
+Education plays a significant role in Australia's relationship with Sri Lanka.
+In 2020, there were more than 13,000 Sri Lankan students studying in Australia.
+There are 25 Australian education providers active in Sri Lanka.
 Significant opportunities exist to increase collaboration in the technical and vocational education (TVET) sector.

-Sri Lanka is participating in the New Colombo Plan (NCP).
-Since 2014, the new Colombo Plan has awarded 681 scholarships and mobility grants for Australian undergraduates to undertake study and work-based experiences in Sri Lanka.
+Sri Lanka participates in the New Colombo Plan (NCP).
+Since 2014, the New Colombo Plan has awarded 934 scholarships and mobility grants for Australian undergraduates to undertake study and work-based experiences in Sri Lanka.

 Cooperation on transnational crime